Differentially private multivariate medians: Introduction

-To illustrate our results, we study the problem of differentially private and robust multivariate location estimation.
-To date, the literature on this problem has largely focused on the problem of mean estimation. \citet{Barber2014} proved a lower bound on the minimax risk of differentially private mean estimation in terms of the number of moments possessed by the population measure.
+To date, the literature on differentially private location estimation has largely focused on means. \citet{Barber2014} proved a lower bound on the minimax risk of differentially private mean estimation in terms of the number of moments possessed by the population measure.
 Other early works focused on the univariate setting \citep{Karwa2017, Bun2019}. \citet{Kamath2018} and \citet{Bun2019b} studied differentially private mean estimation for several parametric models, including the multivariate Gaussian model.
 Later, several authors studied differentially private mean estimation for sub-Gaussian measures \citep{Cai2019,Biswas2020,Brown2021,2021Liu}.
 After which, \citet{Kamath2020,2021Liub} and \citet{Hopkins2021} studied differentially private mean estimation for measures with a finite second moment.
-Within this framework, \citet{Kamath2020} considered heavy tails and \citet{2021Liub} and \citet{Hopkins2021} considered robustness in terms of contamination models. \citet{Kamath2020} quantified the sample complexity of their private mean estimate in terms of the number of moments possessed by the population measure. \citet{2021Liub} quantify the relationship between the accuracy of an approximately differentially private mean estimate and the level of contamination in the observed sample.
-On a similar note, \citet{Hopkins2021} show that there exists a level of contamination under which the sample complexity of their purely differentially private mean estimate remains unchanged.
+Within this framework, \citet{Kamath2020} considered heavy tails and \citet{2021Liub} and \citet{Hopkins2021} considered robustness in terms of contamination models. \citet{Kamath2020} quantified the sample complexity of their (purely) differentially private mean estimator in terms of the number of moments possessed by the population measure. \citet{2021Liub} quantified the relationship between the accuracy of an (approximately) differentially private mean estimator and the level of contamination in the observed sample.
+On a similar note, \citet{Hopkins2021} showed that there exists a level of contamination under which the sample complexity of their (purely) differentially private mean estimator remains unchanged.

-On the other hand, considerably less attention has been given to robust differentially private location estimation via a median.
-To date, the literature has focused on univariate median estimation: \citet{Dwork2009} introduced an approximately differentially private median estimator with asymptotic consistency guarantees, \citet{Avella-Medina2019a, Brunel2020} then introduced several median estimators which achieve sub-Gaussian error rates, and \citet{zamos2020} introduce median estimators with optimal sample complexity.
-Private estimation of multivariate medians has not been addressed.
+On the other hand, if one wishes to estimate location robustly, the canonical estimators are medians.
+The differential privacy literature on medians has focused on the univariate setting: \citet{Dwork2009} introduced an approximately differentially private median estimator with asymptotic consistency guarantees, \citet{Avella-Medina2019a, Brunel2020} then introduced several median estimators which achieve sub-Gaussian error rates, and \citet{zamos2020} introduced median estimators with minimax optimal sample complexity.
+Private estimation of multivariate medians, however, has not been carefully studied.